JacobyJoukema/picto-cache/README.md

 ### Environment Variables
 The following environment variables are used to define system properties for deployments.
 When left unset server defaults to test parameters
 - SIGNING_KEY - Server side key for encoding jwts
+- REF_URL - Address of url used for image referencing ex. pictocache.jacobyjoukema.com
 - DB_NAME - Name of database
 - DB_USER - Database username for this service
 - DB_PASS - Database password for this user